-With its frequently mask-like appearance, there is one image above all that seems linked to gargoyles due to its similarity to some of them.
-This is the green man, who is depicted with a human head surrounded by leaves and branches which sometimes even sprout from his mouth or nose.
-The green man is a symbol of fertility, rebirth and nature inherited from pagan imagery that was subsequently appropriated by Christianity as a symbol of lust and other capital sins.
-Leafy masks and heads surrounded by lush vegetation appeared in the classical period in relation to the cult of Dionysus, who was worshipped as the god of fertility and vegetation.
-Later, he acquired funerary connotations, becoming a symbol of immortality or resurrection.
+Because of this mask-like appearance, it is worth highlighting an image closely linked to gargoyles due to its similarity with certain representations found among them: the green man, or foliate head, which consists of a human head surrounded by leaves, whose branches sometimes even emerge from the mouth or nose.
+It is a symbol of fertility, renewal, and nature, inherited from pagan imagery and later appropriated by Christian tradition as a symbol of lust and other capital sins.
+Masks or foliate heads surrounded by vegetation appeared in the classical period in connection with the Dionysian cult, which perceived the god as a deity of fertility and vegetation.
+They later acquired a funerary connotation, becoming symbols of immortality or resurrection.

 CAMILLE, M., Image on the Edge.
 The Margins of Medieval Art, London, Reaktion Books Ltd., 2008.